code-q-web-factory/neos-instagram/Readme.md

-# BETA: Instagram images list for Neos CMS
+# Instagram images list for Neos CMS

 This package retrieves instagram media files through the Facebook API to display it.
-Version two implements the new Facebook API, but has some rough edges, so please consider it beta.
+Version two implements the new Facebook API.

-__Please note:__ In this release you still need to manually refresh the token.
-Automatically refreshing of tokens is a bit complex and would only make sense if more people use it.
-If you are start using the package and would like to foster the development please write me at rs@codeq.at

 *The development and the public-releases of this package are generously sponsored by [Code Q Web Factory](http://codeq.at).*

 ## Installation

 CodeQ.Instagram is available via packagist, and compatible to the Facebook API in version 2.
-Add `"codeq/instagram" : "~2.0"` to the require section of the composer.json or run:
+Add `"codeq/instagram" : "~2.1"` to the require section of the composer.json or run:

 ```bash
 composer require codeq/instagram